 - 1. From the Astra Control left navigation, select Applications. - 2.
-Select the Data Protection > Replication tab. - 3.
-From the Actions menu, select Fail over. - 4.
+In the Application page, select the Data Protection > Replication tab. - 3.
+In the Data Protection > Replication tab, from the Actions menu, select Fail over. - 4.
 In the Fail over page, review the information and select Fail over.